Machine Identity Observability Platforms: Securing the Non-Human Workforce

 Are your non-human identities leaving you in the dark?
 Machine Identity Observability (MIO) platforms are emerging as a crucial solution to bring these "shadow" identities into the light.

 MIO platforms provide comprehensive visibility and control over your organization's NHIs, enabling you to detect anomalies, prevent breaches, and maintain compliance.
 They offer a centralized view of all machine identities, their permissions, and their activities.
+Common types of NHIs that MIO platforms typically cover include:

 • Comprehensive Discovery and Inventory: MIO platforms automatically discover and inventory all NHIs across your hybrid and multi-cloud environments.
-This includes service accounts, API keys, certificates, and other non-human credentials.
+This includes service accounts, api keys, certificates, and other non-human credentials.

 • Real-time Monitoring and Anomaly Detection: These platforms continuously monitor NHI activity, identifying unusual behavior that may indicate a compromise.
 For instance, if a service account suddenly starts accessing resources it doesn't normally use, the platform will flag it for investigation.